 Knowing the symptoms and signs can be imperative to getting treatment early and may increase your chances of healing the condition.

 Treatments That Can Help Treat Osteoarthritis and Other Bone-on-bone Pain

 Traditionally, there have not been many options available for treating osteoarthritis, so often pain medications have been heavily relied on to help patients keep their pain manageable.
 However, prescription drugs are only designed to mask pain and not actually address the cause.
 This means that degeneration continues to wear down the cartilage over time, leaving patients with surgery as their only option.

-Platelet-rich Plasma (PRP) is another type of regenerative treatment that can be injected into the joint to boost the body’s natural capability to heal itself.
+Platelet-rich Plasma (PRP) is a safe and effective treatment that can be injected into the joint to boost the body’s natural capability to heal itself.
 By restoring the cartilage and tissue surrounding the knee joints, inflammation, pain, weakness, and stiffness also begin to subside, leading to increased mobility.

 If you have been suffering from bone-on-bone pain and are feeling that it is hopeless to ever go back to living a pain-free life without physical limitations, regenerative medicine may be the answer you have been looking for.
 Call our office today to find out how our therapies can help.